FULFILLING THE VISION

 If this were true, the writer of the Book of Hebrews would not have used the experiences of the patriarchs as an illustration of “the just shall live by faith.”

-Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
+Now the just shall live by faith; but if anyone draws back, My soul has no pleasure in him.”
 (Hebrews 10:38)

 Right here is exposed one of the errors of current theology.
 It is the concept that the Christian Church is a new, special work of God; that it is not a true part of Israel; that it somehow is primarily Gentile; that it is not of the Kingdom of which the Hebrew Prophets spoke but is a “mystery” destined to be carried up to Heaven—there to abide forever under “grace” in imputed righteousness.

 Any Bible scholar should be able to see at once that the concept of the preceding paragraph is a distortion of the holy Scriptures—that seamless robe of Christ.
 But, amazingly enough, devout scholars have accepted the idea that there is a “Gentile Church,” a Body of Christ that is not part of Israel.
 The result of such doctrinal confusion is that the Church of Christ is a valley of dry bones, having no clear destiny, no part in Israel, no place in the Kingdom of God set forth by the Prophets.